 Four forces are converging.

 Regulatory pressure is accelerating.
-GDPR was the beginning; CCPA, the AI Act, and a growing set of sector-specific frameworks have followed.
-The cost of holding data you can't justify is rising every year, and "store everything" is becoming untenable — not because storage got expensive, but because governance scales with it.
+GDPR set the direction; CCPA, the AI Act, and a growing set of sector-specific frameworks have followed.
+The cost of holding data is rising every year.
+"Store everything" is becoming harder to defend - not because storage became expensive, but because governance scales with it.

 Security threats are evolving.
 Memory safety is moving from engineering preference to security imperative.
-Mozilla recently patched 271 Firefox vulnerabilities surfaced by Anthropic's Claude Mythos in a single evaluation pass, with thousands of additional high- and critical-severity findings across major open-source projects — the bulk of which trace back to memory bugs that Rust prevents by construction.
-As AI vulnerability discovery becomes commodity, codebases without memory safety carry an attack surface that simply can't be patched fast enough.
+Mozilla recently patched 271 Firefox vulnerabilities surfaced by Anthropic's Claude Mythos in a single evaluation pass, with thousands of additional high- and critical-severity findings across major open-source projects - the bulk tracing back to memory bugs that Rust prevents by construction.
+Supply-chain attacks are rising in parallel.
+Every dependency is another door.
+Lightning ships as a single binary, built from the ground up, with a highly constrained Rust dependency footprint.

 The competitive window is narrowing.
 Real-time analytics used to be a luxury reserved for hedge funds.
-It's becoming table stakes across industries that used to batch-process comfortably — fraud, pricing, maintenance, customer engagement, grid operations.
-The teams that build live capability now have a structural advantage.
-The teams that wait will be retrofitting it onto batch architectures that weren't designed for it, like the last generation of tools bolting streaming onto batch engines.
+Now it is spreading across fraud, pricing, maintenance, customer engagement, grid operations, manufacturing, telemetry, and risk.
+The teams that build live capability now gain a structural advantage.
+Avoid the retrofit.

 The bottom line